PDFFlare

 For most use cases — sharing, embedding, previewing — JPG is the right choice.
 If you need crisp text for printing or archiving, PNG may be worth the extra file size.
 Check out our PNG vs JPG vs WebP comparison for a deeper dive into image formats.

-How to Convert PDF to JPG: Step-by-Step
+How to Convert PDF to JPG: Step-by-Step (Detailed)

 Step 1: Open the PDF to JPG Tool